MALathon/csharp-devcontainer-template/README.md

 ## Prerequisites

 Before you begin, make sure you have:
-- Ubuntu 20.04 or newer installed
+- Ubuntu 22.04 LTS installed (recommended)
 - Internet connection
 - At least 4GB of free RAM
 - 10GB of free disk space

+Note: While Ubuntu 24.04 may work, we recommend using Ubuntu 22.04 LTS for the most stable experience.

 ## This is a GitHub Template Repository